 The place name, "Puhi," means "to blow."
 A shark god lived in a cave in the area.
 The name of the cave was Puhi, therefore, the name of the area.
 But where?
 See this?
-This area is in the ahupua' a of Ha'ikū.
+This area is in the ahupua'a of Ha'ikū.
 So it would have to be down in this area, near the fishpond [Menehune].

-Cultural Impact Assessment for the Kaua'i Community College Redesignation of Urban District Project, Nāwiliwili, Niumalu, and Ha'ikū Ahupua'a, Lāhu'e District, Kaua'i Island.

-TMK: [4]-3-4-007-001, [4]-3-4-007-002, [4]-3-4-007-003, and [4]-3-4-007-006
+Cultural Impact Assessment for the Kaua'i Community College Redesignation of Urban District Project, Nāwiliwili, Niumalu, and Ha'ikū Ahupua'a, Līhu'e District, Kaua'i Island.
+TMK: [4]-3-4-007-001.
+[4]-3-4-007-002.
+[4]-3-4-007-003. and [4]-3-4-007-006 96

-Regarding fishing practices in the bay, Mr. Chun recalls seeing a hukilau event at the bay as a
+Regarding fishing practices in the bay, Mr. Chun recalls seeing a hukilau event at the bay as a child.
 He shares the story:

 The first time I saw a hukilau was over there.
 It was in front of the Old Kaua'i Surf.
 It was old style Hawai'i kine of a hotel, part of the Big Five hotel chain.
 It was pretty low key, like CocoPalms, and open.
 They'd just started building it when I saw the hukilau.
-They had it here [pointing to map] and I hought it was so cool.
-They were just pulling in ropes with leaves tied to it and all these fish were coming in It was pretty cool.
+They had it here [pointing to map] and I thought it was so cool.
+They were just pulling in ropes with leaves tied to it and all these fish were coming in.
+It was pretty cool.
 I saw that once and I never saw that again.
 It was one family.
 I don't even know whose family it was.
 Maybe it was Aunty Sarah's family.
 Kailikea was the family.
 She passed away already but they were one of the old time Hawaiian families that lived in this area.
 In fact, they still have one house along here and I think the son still lives there.
 There was also uncle Gable 'li.
 The Lovells were another one.
 Those are the families I remember.
-'Ii.
-The Loyells were another one.
-Those are the families I remember.

 Mr. Chun talks more about fishing practices in the bay and states that not too much fishing occurs in the bay today.
 Instead, people go to Wailua to fish.
-However, he maintains that people still gather limu and 'opihi inside the bay and go crabbing along the Hulê'ia River.
+However, he maintains that people still gather limu and 'opihi inside the bay and go crabbing along the Hulē'ia River.
 He states:

-ther limu and 'ophi inside the bay and go crabbing along the Hulê'ia River.
-He stat There's not too much fishing in the bay.
+There's not too much fishing in the bay.
 There is some but not that much.
 For us, we'd kind of go this side, to Wailua for fishing.
 We'd also walk down to Ninini Point, by the outside lighthouse.
 We'd use the roads and go down, park our cars, and go down along the coastline.
 Before, I don't know if there still is, but there used to be a dirt road that goes there.
 You could also go by the airport and go along the coastline to the outside lighthouse.
-As far as limu and 'ophi, we could get them right inside the bay.
+As far as limu and 'opihi, we could get them right inside the bay.
 It was not a problem.
 People would go crabbing right along here, the Hule'ia.
 We used to do that.
-Popib; you can still get all along there in the bay, along the seawall.
-But, it's so easy, people nick them small because it's convenient I frenche list want a handful for earlier nick them.
-Small because it's convenient I frenche list want a handful for earlier handful frenche and the state of the state of the seawall. pick them small because it's convenient.
+People still do that.
+'Opihi, you can still get all along there in the bay, along the seawall.
+But, it's so easy, people pick them small because it's convenient.
 If people just want a handful for eating tonight, they'd go there.

-Mr. Chun also mentions Menehune Fishpond as the largest fishpond in Kaua'i and the main one in the vicinity of the Project area
+Mr. Chun also mentions Menehune Fishpond as the largest fishpond in Kaua'i and the main one in the vicinity of the Project area: